Phoebe Weiland - UKCP accredited hypno-psychotherapist

 How to get started

 If you would like to know more please visit my website (see below) or email me at email@example.com.
 You are also welcome to call me on 07873 972 120 to discuss your situation briefly.
 This way I can give you some idea of the kind of work we might do together straight away.
-If you would like to proceed further we can find then schedule in your first appointment.
+If you would like to take the next step we can then schedule in your first appointment.

 You can find me online at: www.phoebeweilandhypno-psychotherapy.co.uk